-For countries outside of the United States and the European Union, such as countries in Eastern Europe, Latin America or Asia, the requirements governing the conduct of clinical trials, product licensing, pricing and reimbursement vary from country to country.
-In all cases, again, the clinical trials are conducted in accordance with GCP and the other applicable regulatory requirements.
+The requirements governing the conduct of clinical trials, product licensing, pricing and reimbursement vary from country to country.
+In all cases, the clinical trials must be conducted in accordance with GCP and the other applicable regulatory requirements.

 If we fail to comply with applicable foreign regulatory requirements, we may be subject to, among other things, fines, suspension of clinical trials, suspension or withdrawal of regulatory approvals, product recalls, seizure of products, operating restrictions, and criminal prosecution.